 A network of professionals and creatives

 The festival is also a chance for people interested in the creative art of animation and those working in the field to come together, as Mr Hagan explained.

-“Lots of CSU alumni also come back for the festival.
-This year we had alumni who have gone on to work on everything from the Alien films and the Marvel movies to the television series Mythbusters visiting over the weekend.
-The festival also allows the organisations CSU works with in its degrees – from local creative initiatives through Wagga City Council and Eastern Riverina Arts to peak national industry bodies, such as the Australian Academy of Cinema Television and Arts (AACTA) – to get together and share ideas.”
+“Lots of our alumni also come back for the festival.
+We’ve had alumni who have gone on to work on everything from the Alien films and the Marvel movies to the television series Mythbusters.
+The festival also allows the organisations we work with in our degrees – from local creative initiatives through Wagga City Council and Eastern Riverina Arts to peak national industry bodies, such as the Australian Academy of Cinema Television and Arts (AACTA) – to get together and share ideas.”

 Students get involved too

-Mr Hagan also outlined how students currently studying animation at CSU are a key part of the festival line up, and how the festival enables those in the school who are interested in the creative arts to get the inside story on working in the industry.
+Mr Hagan also outlined how students studying animation at Charles Sturt are a key part of the festival line up, and how the festival enables those in the school who are interested in the creative arts to get the inside story on working in the industry.

-“The animation society at CSU, comprising current creative students at the university, has been involved in the opening night of every one of the festivals.
+“The animation society at the uni, comprising current creative students at the university, has been involved in the opening night of every one of the festivals.
 And it’s a great way for students and the public to see what is happening on a global scale, and to hear from some of the leading practitioners in the field.
-For example, this year we had Daniel Agdag, who was shortlisted for an Oscar for his stop-motion film Lost Property Office, giving the keynote speech.”
+For example, in 2018 we had Daniel Agdag, who was shortlisted for an Oscar for his stop-motion film Lost Property Office, giving the keynote speech.”

 The festival featured a range of showcases that highlight the breadth and diversity of animation across the world, including: